rb-builder/rishabh.github.io/_posts/database-internals/2025-02-22-apache-iceberg-internals-part-1.md

 such as Merge On Read, Copy On Write with detailed examples.

 ## Prerequisite
-This blog is useful to you if you have basic understanding of table formats, and data lakes.
+This blog is useful to you if you have basic understanding of table formats, data warehouses and data lakes.

 ## What is Apache Iceberg?
 Apache Iceberg is an open table format that provides a set of APIs for managing large analytic datasets.
 It was